ComputationalRadiationPhysics/isaac/INSTALL.md

   * Don't forget the maybe needed `-DLIB_DIR=…` parameters needed for local installed libraries.
 E.g.
     `cmake -DIceT_DIR=$ICET/install/lib ..`
+  * There are some options to (de)activate features of the library if they are not needed or not available on the system (like Cuda), which you can change with theese lines before `..` (in `cmake ..`) or afterwards with `ccmake` or `cmake-gui`:
+    * `-DISAAC_CUDA=OFF` →  Deactivates CUDA.
+    * `-DISAAC_ALPAKA=ON` → Activates ALPAKA.
+The used accelerator of Alpaka can be changed inside the file `example.cpp`.
+At default OpenMP version 2 is used as accelerator.
+At least CUDA or Alpaka need to be activated.
 * `make`

 Afterwards you get the executables `example_cuda`, `example_alpaka` or both.